 The Fine Teaching Development Award was conceived to benefit pre-tenure, tenure-track faculty by allowing for a one-course, one semester reduction in teaching load.
 One award is granted to one applicant each academic year.
-The successful applicant may chose whether the course reduction will take place in the fall or spring semester.
+The successful applicant may choose whether the course reduction will take place in the fall or spring semester.
 The award is funded by the Robert and Bette Fine Faculty Development Fund, established in 2006 by Dr. Peter Fine.

 Unlike other grants bestowed on campus, the Fine Teaching Development Award is a competitive award that allows for a decrease in course load to accommodate the pursuit of superior teaching practices, methods or techniques for use in the classroom.
 Application materials are due by March 15.
 In the event that the deadline falls on a weekend, applications are due the following Monday.

 Eligibility is open to pre-tenure, tenure-track faculty teaching at the graduate or undergraduate level who carry a tenure-track teaching load as defined by SUNY College at Cortland, and have completed at least two semesters of teaching at SUNY College at Cortland prior to the year of application.
-There will be a one-year waiting period before a candidate may apply again.
+There will be a one-year waiting period before an unsuccessful candidate may apply again.

 Criteria for Selection

 The FDC Committee serves as the peer review body for this award.
 In making determinations regarding the award, the FDC evaluates applications based on the following criteria, listed in order of importance:

 1. The intellectual quality of the project

 2. The potential significance and impact on students